< | Help Index | >

 The Mistral can accept input from external sources and provide feedback using a

-digital I/O card installed in the computer.
+digital I/O card installed in the computer or an external USB module.
 This tab is used to set how automation

 is performed during testing.
 To find out more see